-In the case of letters, the universal service only covers letters paid for by postage stamp.
-These account for some 4% of the mail sent through Posti.
+The universal service covers letters paid for by postage stamp.
+These account for some 3.3% of the mail sent through Posti.
 Newspapers and magazines, unaddressed direct marketing mail and most parcels are not covered by the Postal Act.

 Fulfilment of delivery obligation

-In areas that are difficult to reach, Posti deviated from the five-weekday delivery obligation for 160–200 households (154 in 2018), with the allowed maximum being 1000.
-The number varies from season to season depending on factors such as the timetables of the archipelagic vessels, etc. Based on special personal needs, an average of 26,741 (26,395 in 2018) households were eligible for delivery services for special groups (persons over 75 years of age and persons with reduced mobility).
+In difficult to reach areas we deviated from the five-weekday obligation with regard to 165 households (with the maximum allowed being 1,000).
+The number varies from season to season depending on factors such as the timetables of the archipelagic vessels, etc. Based on special personal needs, an average of 27,257 households were eligible for delivery services for Special Groups (persons over 75 years of age and persons with reduced mobility).

 Requirements for the speed of delivery of letters covered by the universal service